yanchaoz/CellMap-Challenge-MiRA/README.md

 # CellMap-Challenge-MiRA

-This GitHub repository containing the segmentation model we developed and used to create the predictions.
+This GitHub repository contains the code and segmentation model that we developed and used to generate the predictions.